dmlc/dmlc.github.io/_posts/2017-06-01-Generative-Adversarial-Network-in-R.md

 ---
 layout: post
-title: "Conditional Generative Adversial Network with MXNet R package"
+title: "Conditional Generative Adversarial Network with MXNet R package"
 date:   2017-06-01
 author: Jeremie Desgagne-Bouchard
 categories: rstats
 comments: true
 ---

-This tutorial shows how to build and train a Conditional Generative Adversial Network (CGAN) on MNIST images.
+This tutorial shows how to build and train a Conditional Generative Adversarial Network (CGAN) on MNIST images.

 ### How GAN works

-A Generative Adversial Model simultaneously trains two models: a generator that learns to output fake samples from an unknown distribution and a discriminator that learns to distinguish fake from real samples.
+A Generative Adversarial Model simultaneously trains two models: a generator that learns to output fake samples from an unknown distribution and a discriminator that learns to distinguish fake from real samples.

 The CGAN is a conditional variation of the GAN where the generator is instructed to generate a real sample having specific characteristics rather than a generic sample from full distribution.
 Such condition could be the label associated with an image like in this tutorial or a more detailed tag as shown in the example below: